The Crime Statistics Agency has today released key family violence measures from the 2017-18 Victorian Family Violence Database.

 - Legal services provided by Victoria Legal Aid

 The number of family incidents recorded by Victoria Police decreased by 0.5% from 76,494 in 2016-17 to 76,124 in 2017-18, and a decrease in the rate per 100,000 population of 2.7%.
-Similarly, the number of original family violence order applications finalised in the Magistrates’ Court and Children’s Court decreased by 2.8% and 6.1% respectively.
+Similarly, the number of new family violence order applications finalised in the Magistrates’ Court and Children’s Court decreased by 2.8% and 6.1% respectively.
 There was an increase of 11.5% in the number of services provided by Victoria Legal Aid for family violence intervention order applications.

-Crime Statistics Agency Chief Statistician Fiona Dowsley said that the justice sector has seen a decline in the number of family incidents and family violence intervention orders.
+Crime Statistics Agency Chief Statistician Fiona Dowsley said that the justice sector has continued to see a decline in the number of family incidents and new family violence intervention orders.

 The ongoing maintenance and development of the Database continues to address recommendation 205 made by the Royal Commission into Family Violence in March 2016.